Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

 \subsection{Measurable spectrum}

-The notion of {\em uniform} exact rank is investigated in \cite{Mentzen:1991} - these are measure preserving finite rank dynamical systems on the unit interval which have a sequence of generating partitions $(\mathcal R_n)$, where $\mathcal R_n$ consists of a fixed number of Rokhlin towers all of which are the same height, and where this representation is of exact finite rank.
-By Theorem \ref{thm:Bratteli-Vershik}, uniform exact systems correspond to $S$-adic shifts $(X_{\boldsymbol \sigma}, T)$ which are defined using a recognizable, exact finite rank directive sequence of constant length.
+The notion of {\em uniform} exact rank is investigated in \cite{Mentzen:1991} - these are measure preserving finite rank dynamical systems on the unit interval which have a sequence of generating partitions $(\mathcal R_n)$, where $\mathcal R_n$ consists of a fixed number of Rokhlin towers, all of which are of the same height, and where this representation is of exact finite rank.
+By Theorem \ref{thm:Bratteli-Vershik}, if an $S$-adic shift $(X_{\boldsymbol \sigma}, T)$ is defined using a recognizable, directive sequence of constant length, such that $(X_{\boldsymbol \sigma}, T, \mu)$ is of exact finite rank, then it is measurably conjugate to a uniform exact rank system as defined by Mentzen.
 Mentzen shows that such a system must necessarily have rational measurable spectrum, i.e., translating his result to the $S$-adic setting, we have the following which should be compared with Theorem \ref{cor:fully-essential-constant-coboundarybis}; his proof techniques are different.